 “Our business is highly affected by the ebbs and flows of the industry, so for us, it is crucial to position ourselves in a way that prevents the hard times from being detrimental; to smooth out the waves,” says Lars.

-He further explains that their new Cloud ERP system RamBase has added crucial visibility into the operation; that RamBase has made it easier to navigate using process status and to find where in the process various tasks are located.
+He further explains that their new Cloud ERP system RamBase has added crucial visibility into the operation; that RamBase has made it easier to navigate using process status and find where various tasks are located in the process.
 Internally in the company, it has also added more confidence to the data, established more control over the flow of goods, and clear responsibilities to show who’s holding the baton.

 “Having more control and more transparency creates great value for our day-to-day operations; that the processes work and that we can see where it stops so that we can quickly go in and fix it,” says Lars.